Kikumu/Neural-networks-/README.md

 # Neural-networks-
-An ongoing build of a convolutional neural network in c++
+A build of a convolutional neural network in c++

 **ROADMAP**